plone/papyrus/docs/debug.rst

     - go back into papyrus /root
     - make debug

-If you working on robot-screenshots, do not use *make debug* because this runs without robot tests.
+If you're working on robot-screenshots, do not use *make debug* because this runs without robot tests.
 See file robots.rst in this directory.